RiesBen/jGBM-Homepage/README.md

   - Create grid (there are no optical lines currently) [todo]
     - reposition logo  [todo]
     - position menu [todo]
+      - fix menu when scrolling (revisit code, consider using css) [todo]
   - consider removing boxshadow around large box (cleaner look, as currently used by apple, google and microsoft in all their producs) [todo]
   - cleanup css [todo]
 - how do I navigate to the main page from a stadtgruppen page? [todo]